 In comparing traditional online help to user-authored help, what are the differences?
 Is one better than the other?

 Better would mean that more users are using it, it is more effective.
 Looking at traditional online help, I see a table of contents, linked topics, linked associated topics, an orderly structure, a hierarchy of topics, and an index, and a search.
+In traditional online help, the author has probably used some type of compilation program such as RoboHelp.

 The author has probably researched his or her topics and has probably consulted with a SME (subject matter expert) in writing the content.